LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Spent a ton of time on the portfolio today.
 I wired up a router that I coded myself with nothing but Vanilla JS.
 Basic but gets the job done.
 I also fleshed out styles a little on the landing page as well as wireframed up my Publications section.

 **Thoughts**: It's hard when comparing my portfolio to others I've seen to not think that mine perhaps looks dull or clunky.
 But, it does help drawing inspiration from the designs of others.

+### Day 13: April 5, 2018

+**Today's Progress**: Solved the "Rot13" kata on Codewars.
+Worked on the fleshing out the landing page of my portfolio site and included some SVG animations to spice things up.

+**Thoughts**: Feels great to be in a groove with my portfolio project.
+Hope use this weekend to get a lot of work done so I can start thinking about a resu,e.